Divide

 — processes non-scalar input data in the form of matrices.

-, the Divide block works with the individual numeric elements of any non-scalar input data.
-In the Element-wise(.*)
+, block Divide It works with individual numeric elements of any non-scalar input data.
+In the mode Element-wise(.*)

-the Divide block can perform various multiplication, division, and arithmetic inversion operations.
+block Divide It can perform various operations of multiplication, division and arithmetic inversion.

-The value of the Number of inputs parameters determines both the number of input data and whether each will be multiplied or divided to form the output data.
+Parameter value Number of inputs determines both the number of input data and whether each of them will be multiplied or divided to form the output data.

-When the Divide block is in the Element-wise(.*)
+When the block Divide It is in the mode of Element-wise(.*)

-and has only one input, it operates as described in section Algorithms.
+and it has only one input, it works as described in the Algorithms section.

-To compute the output, the block first expands all inputs to a single size (using the standard broadcast) and then performs element-by-element operations.
+To calculate the output data, the block first expands all inputs to a single size (using a standard broadcast), and then performs piecemeal actions.

-This table shows the output of the Divide block for example inputs usage of the specified values for the parameters Number of inputs.
+This table shows the output data of the block.
+Divide for approximate input data using the specified values for the parameter Number of inputs.

 ---|---|